 The key signature is always written after the clef but before the time signature.

 It’s important not to write it after the time signature as this is a common mistake beginner make.

 When writing key signatures, you can’t choose any old order of the accidentals.
 There are a few rules that you have to follow.

 The first rule is that you can only use either sharps or flats.
 Never both.

 It’s important always to put the key signature in the right place.

 For example, in the treble clef, F sharp (F#) is always on the 5th line of the stave, but in the bass clef, it’s on the 4th line.

 Here are the three key signatures in both clefs.

-In the mean time, I recommend making some flashcards to help you memorise them.
+In the meantime, I recommend making some flashcards to help you memorize them.